croningp/tutorial_icdl_epirob_2017/index.md

 Our aim is to highlight the potential benefits of interdisciplinary work at the interface of physics, chemistry, robotics and AI.

 For more details and background information, please read the [tutorial proposal](tutorial_proposal_final.pdf).
+The slides are now available in the [slides release](https://github.com/croningp/tutorial_icdl_epirob_2017/releases/tag/slides).

 ### Schedule